 Betel-leaf extract as an anti-cancer agent

-Various studies have demonstrated that betel-leaf extract (BLE) exerts a chemoprotective effect on animal tissue.
+Various studies have suggested that betel-leaf extract (BLE) exerts a chemoprotective effect on animal tissue.
 A 2006 study into the effects of turmeric and BLE on oral cancers in hamsters found that tumour development was inhibited by BLE alone, and that the inhibitory effect was strengthened by the addition of turmeric.

 In 2013, evidence that human cancer cell lines could be treated with BLE was published.
 In this study, growth of human prostate cancers implanted in mice was found to be significantly inhibited.
 Furthermore, liquid chromatography and mass spectroscopy testing revealed the presence of the compound hydroxychavicol as well as chavibetol; extracts higher in hydroxychavicol exerted a stronger inhibitory effect on tumour growth, indicating its status as the main anti-carcinogenic compound in BLE.